Waves, Crystals and Chaos

 ![]() F#32 (c) |

 After Blowoff islands of single state emerge from chaos.
 These can join up to form of bands or checkerboard patterns or one state may dominate.
 Bands and checkerboard patterns may have stable boundaries or walking boundaries.
 Walking boundaries will eventually meet and result in one state dominating a universe which is either empty or with small still life patterns or small oscillators.
-H1A8 has not been observed forming checkerboards.
+Some seeds which are not mirror symmetric generate mirror symmetric patterns in wave rules except H0C8 and H1C8.
+Mirror symmetric patterns often form checkerboard patterns.
+Rule H1A8 has very thick boundary layers and requires universes that are larger than about 150 cells square to form checkerboard patterns.

 - The type of islands that emerge is greatly affected by the universe size.
 The rules H0C8, H0E8, H168, H1C8 and H1E8 all have strobing Blowoff of single cell lines B-S1.